tectonic-typesetting/tectonic/docs/src/ref/v1cli.md

-# “V1” (Default) Command Line Interface
+# "V1" (Default) Command Line Interface

 Tectonic is distributed as a single executable, `tectonic`, that is meant to be invoked from the command line.
-We’re starting to refer to this program’s command-line interface as the “V1” interface, because a new [“V2” interface](./v2cli.md) is currently under development.
+We’re starting to refer to this program’s command-line interface as the "V1" interface, because a new ["V2" interface](./v2cli.md) is currently under development.

-The V1 interface is “[rustc]-like”, offering a single primary workflow with lots of options controlling its behavior.
-In comparison, the V2 interface is “[cargo]-like”, with a variety of subcommands anchored around a [Tectonic.toml] file defining a document to build.
+The V1 interface is "[rustc]-like", offering a single primary workflow with lots of options controlling its behavior.
+In comparison, the V2 interface is "[cargo]-like", with a variety of subcommands anchored around a [Tectonic.toml] file defining a document to build.

 [cargo]: https://doc.rust-lang.org/cargo/